grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 Bastian called up from the control room with a sense of urgency.
 "Up on the bridge: the depth-under-keel has a warning light and is showing very shallow -- 2 meters."

-"Umm, Sir Chester... are you sure there's enough fuckin' water here?"
+"Umm, Sir Trelew... are you sure there's enough fuckin' water here?"
 Percy asked him."

 "Plenty of water.
 I have taken many ships through here."